Maurice Krattenmacher

-Maurice Maximilian Krattenmacher (born 11 August 2005) is a German professional footballer who plays as an attacking midfielder and winger for 2.
-Bundesliga club Hertha BSC, on loan from Bayern Munich.
+Maurice Maximilian Krattenmacher (/de/; born 11 August 2005) is a German professional footballer who plays as an attacking midfielder and winger for club SV Elversberg.

 Club career

 SpVgg Unterhaching

 Krattenmacher began playing football at his local club TuS Bad Aibling before moving to Bayern Munich's youth academy in 2013, and finished his development with SpVgg Unterhaching.
 In 2021 he signed a professional contract with Unterhaching until 2023 with an option to extend to 2025.
 In 2022, he debuted with Unterhaching's senior team in the Regionalliga Bayern, and helped them win the 2022–23 Regionalliga to earn promotion to the 3.
 Liga.

 Bayern Munich

-On 6 June 2024, he transferred back to Bayern Munich.
+On 6 June 2024, Krattenmacher transferred back to Bayern Munich.

+On 11 June 2025, Bayern Munich announced their 32-player final squad for the FIFA Club World Cup, which included Krattenmacher.

 Loan to SSV Ulm

-On 20 June 2024, he joined SSV Ulm on loan, the team achieved promotion to the 2.
-Bundesliga for the 2024–25 season.
+On 20 June 2024, he joined SSV Ulm on a season-long loan, as the club achieved promotion to the 2.
+Bundesliga for the season ahead.

 Loan to Hertha BSC

 On 30 June 2025, Krattenmacher returned to the 2.
 Bundesliga, signing with Hertha BSC on loan for the 2025–26 season.